byu-cpe/ComputingBootCamp/website/_selfpaced/02_How_to_create_a_Badge.md

 <img src = "{% link media/badgeDocumentation/AdobeEx13.png %}" width="900"/>

-You should see a window like this pop-up:
+You should see a window like this pop up:

 <img src = "{% link media/badgeDocumentation/AdobeEx14.png %}" width="700"/>